-The UV/Vis spectra recorded at T = 573 to 623 K hint at a reaction of olefins with reactive carbenium ions leading to higher carbenium ions with a maximum of three conjugated double bonds.
+The in situ UV/Vis spectra recorded at T = 573 to 623 K hint at a reaction of olefins with reactive carbenium ions leading to higher carbenium ions with a maximum of three conjugated double bonds.
 Up to the formation of dienylic carbenium ions, this pathway may contribute to the formation of aromatic hydrocarbon-pool compounds.
-The presence of trienylic carbenium ions is an indication for the formation of larger organic deposits, such as carbenium ions formed by polycyclic aromatics.
-In agreement with the above-mentioned finding, the UV/Vis spectrum recorded at T = 673 K (Fig. 1e) shows a strong band at $\lambda = 400$ nm due to non-protonated polycyclic aromatics, such as polymethylanthracenes.
+The presence of trienylic carbenium ions is an indication for the formation of larger organic compounds, such as carbenium ions formed by polycyclic aromatics.
+In agreement with the above-mentioned finding, the in situ UV/Vis spectrum recorded at T = 673 K (Fig. 1e) shows a strong band at $\lambda = 400$ nm due to non-protonated polycyclic aromatics, such as polymethylanthracenes.
 The bands of carbenium ions at $\lambda = 345$ nm and 430 nm decreased, and at low wavelengths exclusively bands of dienes and polyalkylaromatics appear at $\lambda = 245$ nm and 280 nm, respectively.
-The simultaneously recorded C MAS NMR spectrum consists of signals at $\delta{13C} = 18$ ppm and ca. 135 ppm (Fig. 1e, left), which are caused by polymethylaromatics

-(Table 2).
-In agreement with the results of UV/Vis spectroscopy, the broad C MAS NMR signal at $\delta{13C}$ = 125 ppm indicates the formation of polycyclic aromatics.
+The simultaneously recorded in situ 13C MAS NMR spectrum consists of signals at $\delta{13C} =$ 18 ppm and ca. 135 ppm (Fig. 1e, left), which are caused by polymethylaromatics (Table 2).
+In agreement with the results of UV/Vis spectroscopy, the broad 13C MAS NMR signal at δ{13C} = 125 ppm indicates the formation of polycyclic aromatics.

-In Fig. 2a, left, the C MAS NMR spectrum of H-SAPO-34 recorded at room temperature after methanol-to-olefin conversion at T = 673 K for 3 h (used H-SAPO-34 catalyst) is shown.
-The concentration of organic deposits in the chabazite cages (T12O24: 1.38 mmol/g) of H-SAPO-34 was determined by simulation of the spectral range of the C MAS NMR signals caused by C atoms in alkyl groups and aromatic rings and the comparison of these intensities with an external intensity standard (dehydrated H-SAPO-34 loaded with CH3OH).
+In Fig. 2a, left, the 13C MAS NMR spectrum of H-SAPO-34 recorded at room temperature after methanol-to-olefin conversion at T = 673 K for 3 h (used H-SAPO-34 catalyst) is shown.
+The concentration of organic deposits in the chabazite cages (T12O24: 1.38 mmol/g) of H-SAPO-34 was determined by simulation of the 13C MAS NMR signals caused by 13C atoms in alkyl groups and aromatic rings and the comparison of these intensities with an external intensity standard (dehydrated H-SAPO-34 loaded with 13CH3OH).

-In columns 3 and 4 of Table 2, the concentration of C atoms contributing to alkyl groups and aromatic rings are given for the organic deposits formed on H-SAPO-34.
-Upon methanol conversion at T = 623 K, aromatic compounds with 3.28 mmol C atoms or 0.55 mmol aromatic rings per gram were formed corresponding to ca. 0.4 benzene rings per chabazite cage.
+In columns 3 and 4 of Table 2, the concentration of 13C atoms contributing to alkyl groups and aromatic rings of organic deposits, formed on H-SAPO-34, are given.
+Upon methanol conversion at T = 623 K, aromatic compounds with 3.28 mmol 13C atoms corresponding to 0.55 mmol aromatic rings per gram were formed, which are ca. 0.4 benzene rings per chabazite cage.
 These aromatic compounds are alkylated by a mean number of 2.23 mmol methyl, ethyl, and propyl groups per gram corresponding to ca. 4.1 alkyl groups per aromatic ring.